Abdullah1906/Abdullah1906/README.md

 - 👋 Hi, I’m @Abdullah1906
 - 👀 I’m interested in C#,Java
-- 🌱 I’m currently learning .Net Core
+- 🌱 I’m have learned .Net Core MVC
+- 🌱I'm learning .Net core with angular
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me abdhossain154221@gmail.com